 This is also known as osteoporosis.
 It may occur later in life as a complication of a lack of oestrogen if oestrogen treatment is not started early enough or taken continuously.

 About 1 in 4 girls with Turner syndrome develop thyroid problems.
 A small number develop coeliac disease, which is a problem with the gut due to an intolerance to gluten.

 How is Turner syndrome diagnosed?

 Turner syndrome may be suspected by your doctor if a girl has some of the above features.
 The diagnosis can be confirmed by a test called karyotype testing.
 This involves a sample being taken either from the amniotic fluid around a baby in the womb (uterus), or from a blood sample in children.
 The chromosomes can be studied from the sample.
 When the chromosomes are studied, if there is one X chromosome missing or if it is incomplete in certain parts, this confirms the diagnosis of Turner syndrome.

-Because there are a number of possible complications of Turner syndrome, certain tests are usually done when the diagnosis is first made.
-Some tests are then done on a regular basis, sometimes yearly for the rest of your life.
+Because there are a number of possible complications of Turner syndrome, certain tests are usually done to diagnose Turner syndrome.
+Some other tests are then done on a regular basis, sometimes yearly for the rest of your life.
 The tests include the following: